nicodoukas/sopra-fs25-group-34-client/README.md

 ### 3. Individual profile picture
 On the client side, this includes adding a new element to the profile page that allows file input from the users.
-Additionally, on all components where we display the username of a user, add their profile picture next to it.

 ## Authors & Acknowledgement
 - [Julia Würsch](https://github.com/monolino)